caltechlibrary/ead2dc/README.md

 ## Installation

 No installation is required.
-The ead2dc.py file is designed to be run from the command line, or from within your favorite editing environment.
+The [ead2dc.py](ead2dc.py) file is designed to be run from the command line, or from within your favorite editing environment.

 ## Usage

 At the moment this is a command line script designed to be directly edited before each execution.
-See the ead2dc.py file for information.
+See the [ead2dc.py](ead2dc.py) file for information.
 It uses standard Python libraries and has been tested using Python 3.9.17

+## Example

+Paul B. MacCready Papers ca. 1931-2002, Caltech Archives

+* Finding aid at the Online Archive of California: [https://oac.cdlib.org/findaid/ark:/13030/c87d2xcp/]
+* ArchivesSpace OAI Data Provider output: [https://collections.archives.caltech.edu/oai?verb=GetRecord&identifier=/repositories/2/resources/197&metadataPrefix=oai_ead]
+* OAI Static Repository created by ead2dc: [caltecharchives-repositories-2-resources-197.xml]

 ## License